arduino/help-center-content/content/Arduino Cloud/General Cloud/Supported-Wi-Fi-Bands.md

 1. Under the wireless network settings, click on the **Hardware properties** link.

 1. A properties page will open.
-Here you can find details about the wireless network, including the network band (GHz).
+Here, you can find details about the wireless network, including the network band (GHz).

 **macOS:**